 6.44.1 Applicability to language

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability described in ISO/IEC 24772-1 subclause 6.44 is mitigated by Ada as run-times checks identify faulty uses.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability described in ISO/IEC 24772-1:2024 6.44 is mitigated by Ada as run-times checks identify faulty uses.

 Ada checks all conversions to descendant tagged types (downward conversions) to be sure the run-time tag of the object being converted matches that of the target type, or one of its descendants.
 To avoid the failure of such a tag check, the programmer should use a class-wide membership test (“Obj in Target’Class”) or rely on a dispatching call to perform the appropriate downward conversion implicitly.